hrntsm/Mice/README.md

   + Calculation for centralized load
 + Trapezoid Load
   + Calculation for Trapezoidal Distribution Load
-+ Cantilever Ponit Load
++ Cantilever Point Load
   + Calculation for cantilevered beam tip load
 + Box Shape
   + Calculate the cross-section parameter of a box shape section
 + H Shape
-  + Calculate the cross-section parameter of a I shepe section
+  + Calculate the cross-section parameter of a I shape section
 + L Shape
-  + Calculate the cross-section parameter of a L shepe section
+  + Calculate the cross-section parameter of a L shape section
 + Moment View
   + Display the moment of analysis on Rhino